TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Edge Handles](images/EdgeTool.png)

 Moving the mouse pointer over an edge handle highlights that handle in red.
 Selecting edge handles works in the same way as selecting vertex handles.
 Click on a handle to select it.
-Multiple handles can be selected by holding #key(308).
+Multiple handles can be selected by holding #key(Ctrl).
 Selected handles are rendered in red.
 The edge tool also allows you to select multiple handles using a selection lasso.
 Left drag with the mouse button to create a rectangular selection lasso.
 Release the left mouse button, and all handles contained in the lasso are selected.
 If the lasso rectangle contains an edge handle that's already selected, then it will be deselected.
-To ensure that all edge handles contained in the lasso are selected regardless of their previous selection state, hold #key(308).
+To ensure that all edge handles contained in the lasso are selected regardless of their previous selection state, hold #key(Ctrl).

 When you have selected some edge handles, you can move them around by dragging them with the left mouse button.
 Moving edge handles (and their corresponding edges) works in same way as moving vertices, with the exception that the tool only supports relative snapping of the move distances.
 Like the vertex tool, the edge tool will detect if two or more brushes share an edge and move the edges of all selected brushes if a shared edge is moved.